 Our third stop was at Asakusa Senso-Ji temple.
 We were told about the rituals in the temple with water and smoke.
 Also, the main religions were introduced.
 The main religion for Japanese people is Shintoism.
 The second largest is Buddhism, and the third is Christianity.
-Those religions are mixed, so, commonly, Shintoism is for happier occasions, Buddhism for sadness, and Christianity for one day a year.
+Those religions are mixed, so, commonly, Shintoism is for happier occasions, Buddhism is for sadness, and Christianity is for one day a year.

 Our bus tour took us through different parts of Tokyo that we had already visited by ourselves.
 Now we have heard some stories for background.
 The last stop of the Tokyo morning tour was at the Tasaki Pearl factory.
 This was a bit of a waste of time.
-The guide there explained the process of pearl cultivation, and one participant was presented with a pearl.
-But still, it was a kind of selling activity, as on the way out there was an opportunity to buy pearl items.
+The guide explained the process of pearl cultivation, and one participant was presented with a pearl.
+But still, it was a kind of selling activity, as on the way out, there was an opportunity to buy pearl items.

 In Odaiba, there are many things to do and see.
 For example, we exited Daiba station (a single fare from Shimbashi to Daiba was 310 Yen), and the first thing we saw was… the Statue of Liberty.
 It is a replica (albeit smaller) of the one in New York.
 The views of Tokyo city, the Rainbow Bridge, and the Tokyo Tower were great.
 And the views were even better at sunset.

 Odaiba is also a “must” for car lovers.
 There is an interesting Toyota showcase at Megaweb.
 You can see future models and try driving all current Toyota models, including the electric car.
-Unfortunately, we did not have time for the National Museum of Emerging Science and Innovation, as it is open until 5 pm.
+Unfortunately, we did not have time for the National Museum of Emerging Science and Innovation, open until 5 pm.